| Path: Eric's Site / Eric / Travel / Germany / Visits / Bruxelles | Related: Germany, Journal, Visits (Site Map) |

 Pralines.
 Their chocolate would be fine anywhere else, but it is just

-lesser stores that are tourist traps and should be avoided.
-We will get
+stores that are tourist traps and should be avoided.
+We will get to those

 Various chocolate museums commonly present information about how chocolate is made.
 Here is the general process, extracted from pages 32-37 of The Ultimate Encyclopedia of Chocolate by McFadden and France.